 2. Restrict YouTube on YouTube app

 Another good way to restrict content is to set up a family Gmail account for using on YouTube.
 Once you have signed in, click on your Google account symbol in the corner – in my case it’s an L for Laura – and click Settings.
-There you can turn on Restricted Mode – this means that videos that have been flagged as having inappropriate content will not be shown.
+There you can turn on Restricted Mode (found under General on an Android phone)– this means that videos that have been flagged as having inappropriate content will not be shown.

 3. Restrict content on YouTube website